25 must-read Royal Caribbean dining secrets

 9. Research the Specialty Dining Packages to see if it meets your needs

-One of the hot new choices many Royal Caribbean guests are opting for are the dining packages, which allow guests to get a discount on multiple specialty restaurants.
-Guests can choose between 2, 3, 4 or 5 specialty restaurants on their Royal Caribbean cruise with up to 40% off the price if they were purchased individually.
+Many Royal Caribbean guests are opting for dining packages, which allow guests to get a discount on multiple specialty restaurants.
+Guests can choose between 2, 3, or even unlimited specialty restaurants on their Royal Caribbean cruise with up to 40% off the price if they were purchased individually.

 The only caveat to the dining packages is one of the restaurants must be experience on the first or second night of the cruise.
 Nonetheless, the cost savings offered by the dining packages is perfect for someone who wants to experience many of the best Royal Caribbean specialty restaurants.